ncss-tech/SSURGOOnDemand-SQLite/README.md

 The aggregation method "Weighted Average" computes a weighted average value for all components in the map unit.
 Percent composition is the weighting factor.
 The result returned by this aggregation method represents a weighted average value of the corresponding attribute throughout the map unit.

 The aggregation method "Minimum or Maximum" returns either the lowest or highest attribute value among all components of the map unit.
-This method within the tool evaluates the entirety of the soil profile, not a depth range.
+This method within SSURGO On-Demand evaluates the entirety of the soil profile, not a depth range.